 In a 2016 update on dual antiplatelet therapy, ACC/AHA guidelines advise: “Decisions about the timing of surgery and whether to discontinue DAPT after coronary stent implantation are best individualized.
 Such decisions involve weighing the particular surgical procedure and the risks of delaying the procedure, the risks of ischemia and stent thrombosis, and the risk and consequences of bleeding.
 Given the complexity of these considerations, decisions are best determined by a consensus of the surgeon, anesthesiologist, cardiologist, and patient.”

-Patients who are on opioid treatment for acute or chronic pain may be advised to take their medications with a sip of water up to two hours before the time of surgery.
+Patients who are on opioid treatment for acute or chronic pain may be advised to take their medications on the day of their procedure.
 Fentanyl patches may be used per the patient's routine; it is helpful for the patient or family to make a note of the time and date of placement, and inform the anesthesia team.
-Patients with severe opioid dependence, especially those who are taking Suboxone (buprenorphine and naloxone) or methadone as maintenance therapy, should be referred for a Pre-surgical Pain Medicine consultation, as postoperative pain management in these patients presents special challenges.